datonex/owl-nook/README.md

 | USER / ADMIN | view comments on an individual posts     | read the conversation                         |
 | USER / ADMIN | create draft posts                       | finish writing the content later              |

+The Agile tool of choice to plan and manage my work is [Trello](https://trello.com/).
+The workflow is illustrated [here](https://trello.com/b/EE8FIF7B) :point_left:

 ### Design

 #### Wireframes